kaytaffer/DH2642-interaktionsprog-recherche/README.md

 `highScoreInputView.js` - Shows an input box to enter player name for the high score table.

 `loadingView.js` - Temporary view that appears while we wait for other views to be rendered.

+`loginView.js` - Shows forms for user to log in or sign up with new account.

 `pageNotFoundView.js` - Shows error page when user goes to a /path that doesn't exist